Back to Customer Stories

 How LLM citation tracking differs from traditional rank tracking

-With LLMs, presence matters first.
-If your brand is not mentioned, you have zero visibility, regardless of Google rankings.
+In AI search, presence is what matters first.
+If your brand isn't mentioned in an AI answer, you have zero visibility, regardless of where you rank on Google.

 Keywords versus prompts

-Buyers do not type keywords into ChatGPT.
+Buyers don't type keywords into ChatGPT.
 They ask natural language questions like:

 Tracking AI visibility requires prompts that mirror how real buyers ask questions, not how SEOs build keyword lists.